BLB Solicitors

 Top tips for coping with Christmas separation

-Christmas can be an especially difficult period for families with divorced or separated parents.
-Children will want to spend time with everybody, but strained relations or distance can make this very difficult.
-Here are my top tips for navigating the troubled festive period.
+Christmas can be an especially challenging time for families where parents are divorced or separated.
+Children naturally want to spend time with everyone they love, but strained relationships, distance, or practical constraints can make this difficult.
+With some forethought and a child-focused approach, however, the festive period can still be a positive experience.

 1. Decide how you’re going to share